spesmilo/electrum/electrum/plugins/coldcard/README.md

 Coldcard.

-The Coldcard can be used 100% offline: it can generate a skeleton Electrum wallet and save it to MicroSD card.
-Transport that file to Electrum and it will fetch history, blockchain details and then operate in "unpaired" mode.
+The Coldcard can be used 100% offline: it can generate a skeleton ElectrumSys wallet and save it to MicroSD card.
+Transport that file to ElectrumSys and it will fetch history, blockchain details and then operate in "unpaired" mode.

 Spending transactions can be saved to MicroSD using the "Export PSBT"